javanile/lime/README.md

 It's written in the Lime input language, so you'll get a head-start on understanding how to use Lime.

+0. Build lime_scan_tokens for your system.

-0. If you're not running Linux on an IA32 box, then you will have to rebuild lime_scan_tokens for your system.
-It should be enough to erase it, and then type `CFLAGS=-O2 make lime_scan_tokens` at the bash prompt.
+	If you're running Linux on an IA32 box it should be enough to type `CFLAGS=-O2 make lime_scan_tokens` at the bash prompt.

+	For Windows run
+	flex -t lime_scan_tokens.l > lime_scan_tokens.c
+	and
+	gcc lime_scan_tokens.c -o lime_scan_tokens
+	at the command line.

 1. Stare at the file lime/metagrammar to understand the syntax.
 You're seeing slightly modified and tweaked Backus-Naur forms.
 The main differences